Paulmicha/common-web-tools/README.md

 Altering or extending CWT involves either :

-- creating bash shell scripts in the `scripts` dir (this path may be overridden using the `PROJECT_SCRIPTS` global)
+- creating bash shell scripts in the `scripts` dir
 - creating your own generic extension(s) in `cwt/extensions` (1 folder = 1 extension)
-- provide your own operations, globals, or implement CWT hooks in `$PROJECT_SCRIPTS/cwt/extend` (`scripts/cwt/extend` by default)
+- provide your own operations, globals, or implement CWT hooks in `scripts/cwt/extend`

 Here are the different ways to adapt CWT to current project needs :

 ### Globals

 Since every entry point sources `cwt/bootstrap.sh` to load CWT functions and globals, these (`readonly`) variables are available everywhere.
-Their values are assigned during *instance init* which generates a single, git-ignored script : `$INSTANCE_LOCAL_FILES/global.vars.sh` (`scripts/cwt/local/global.vars.sh` by default).
+Their values are assigned during *instance init* which generates a single, git-ignored script : `scripts/cwt/local/global.vars.sh`.

 One of the most straightforward ways to customize or add globals is by providing your own `global.vars.sh` file in current project instance's `scripts` folder, however any extension can provide its own - be it in the folder of the extension directly, or inside any of its subfolder (called *subjects*).